aaronbriel/absum/README.md

 absum is an NLP library that uses abstract summarization to perform data augmentation in order to oversample under-represented classes in datasets.
 Recent developments in abstract summarization make this approach optimal in achieving realistic data for the augmentation process.

-It uses the latest [Huggingface T5](https://huggingface.co/transformers/model_doc/t5.html) model by default but is designed in a modular way to allow you to use any pre-trained or out-of-the-box Transformers models. absum is format agnostic, expecting only a dataframe containing text and all features.
+It uses the latest [Huggingface T5](https://huggingface.co/transformers/model_doc/t5.html) model by default but is designed in a modular way to allow you to use any pre-trained or out-of-the-box Transformers models capable of abstract summarization. absum is format agnostic, expecting only a dataframe containing text and all features.
 It also uses multiprocessing to achieve optimal performance.

 ## Algorithm